kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### Mobile First
 "Mobile First" has gone from a buzz word to a *de facto* standard.
 It basically means "develop and position content for mobile devices before doing so for desktop devices"...this should always be applied to both content strategy and code.

 No issues with applying Mobile First to my content strategy.
-I did a complete content audit of my previous site, then either eliminated lots of content I didn't need or moved it to the bottom of the page.
+I did a complete content audit of my previous site based on [the ROT principle](http://blog.braintraffic.com/2011/08/content-strategy-can-save-us-all-from-slobdom/, "What is ROT when talking about content strategy"), then either eliminated lots of content I didn't need or moved it to the bottom of the page.

 Going Mobile First with the code was a bit of problem that still needs to be cleaned up a bit.
-This site is responsive via CSS3 media queries and I implemented [the method outlined by Jon Korpi](http://www.jonikorpi.com/leaving-old-IE-behind/), coding a vertically thin, non-responsive layout outside the media queries, with [Sass](http://sass-lang.com/), of course.
+This site is responsive via CSS3 media queries and I implemented [the method outlined by Jon Korpi](http://www.jonikorpi.com/leaving-old-IE-behind/), coding a vertically thin, non-responsive layout outside the media queries, with [Sass](http://sass-lang.com/, "Learn about the Sass CSS preprocessor" ), of course.
 All of this is for the benefit of oldIE.

 I may not have implemented this method properly...I ended up writing more code than I planned on.
 The code "works" but I know it can be neater and need to revisit this.